Pete1001/interrogation-script/README.md

 9. [License](#license)

 ## Features
-- **Automated SSH connection**: Establishes secure connections to multiple network switches using SSH.
+- **Automated SSH connection**: Establishes secure connections to multiple network devices using SSH.
-- **Command execution**: Executes multiple commands on each switch as specified in the input file.
+- **Command execution**: Executes multiple commands on each device as specified in the input file.
 - **Base commands execution**: Executes a predefined set of base commands (from `base_commands.txt`) before any custom commands from `commands.txt`.
-- **Parallel processing**: Executes commands on multiple switches concurrently to save time.
+- **Parallel processing**: Executes commands on multiple devices concurrently to save time.
 - **Output separation**: Clear separation between outputs for each host using `=` signs, and between commands using `-` signs.
 - **Session logging per host**: Logs for each host are saved in separate log files for easier management.